cadihowley/cadihowley.github.io/writing/tutorial.md

 >:exclamation: **Important**
 >
-> If you are using an SSD,before proceeding further, it's important to ensure the Raspberry Pi will use the SSD instead of the microSD when it boots.
+> Before proceeding further,if you are using an SSD it's important to ensure the Raspberry Pi will use the SSD instead of the microSD when it boots.
 >
 > When you start a new connection to the Pi, there is a line in the terminal which says ```Usage of /:```.
 This will make it easy to see which drive it has booted into.
 >